r3-apps/create-r3/README.md

 npx create-r3
 ```

-it will generate a fullstack up with sample.
+it will generate a fullstack App with sample remult usage.

 for more advanced tutorials you might want to check out [refine.dev](refine.dev)and [remult.dev](remult.dev) documentation.